 Electricity/energy

+Our policies aim at energy security to ensure an affordable, stable, and reliable energy supply for all parts of the country and all sectors of the economy.
+Energy security is intimately linked to national security both in terms of our current dependence upon foreign supplies and because some of the money we pay for foreign energy may end up in the hands of terrorist groups.

 We will abolish the monopoly of states in electricity.
 The ideal is to ensure that anyone can produce and sell electricity to anyone else.
 The generation, transportation and distribution of electricity will be entirely privatised, with regulatory oversight.
 This could also include nuclear energy, which would have much stronger regulatory oversight, particularly regarding nuclear fuel.
 A key principle would be that energy produced should be economically viable.
+No subsidies to any form of energy will be permitted and any such existing subsidies withdrawn in a phased manner.

+Diversified energy sources

+We will encourage and ensure diversified domestic sources of energy in a way that is economically viable and job-producing, as well as environmentally sound.

+Coal

+Coal India's monopoly and government controls on oil product prices will be abolished.

+Coal is a low-cost and abundant energy source with hundreds of years of supply.
+We look toward the private sector’s development of new, state-of-the-art coal-fired plants that will be environmentally responsible and efficient.
+We are committed to exploration for oil and natural gas both on land and offshore, in accordance with applicable environmental, health and safety laws, and regulations.

+Nuclear

+Nuclear energy must be expanded.
+This involves addressing issues regarding the storage and disposal of spent nuclear fuel.
+Our country needs a more proactive approach to managing spent nuclear fuel, including through developing advanced reprocessing technologies.

+Renewable

-No subsidies to any form of energy will be permitted and any such existing subsidies withdrawn in a phased manner.We do not believe that any source of energy that is not economically viable should be ‘supported’ by government.
+We believe that cost-effective renewable energy can be developed but taxpayers should not fund such ventures.
+We do not believe that any source of energy that is not economically viable should be ‘supported’ by government.
 As new technology becomes commercially viable, private businesses will implement it appropriately.

+Electricity infrastructure

+Spot market

+We will encourage the creation of a spot market for power.

+Transmission grid

-We will also encourage the creation of a spot market for power.Our government will, however, co-invest in a high-capacity national transmission grid for smooth flow of power from surplus areas to those with deficit.
+Our government will co-invest in a high-capacity national transmission grid for smooth flow of power from surplus areas to those with deficit.
 Regulation will include penal clauses for severe fluctuations in power voltage fluctuations which burn out significant machinery and infrastructure across the country.

 We will ensure that the grid reaches all villages.
 The retail wing being privately managed, it is expected that electricity will efficiently reach each household, subject to regular payment of dues.
-A small subsidy might be paid for rural areas to these companies, but the subsidies will be phased out as the villages become more prosperous.
+A small subsidy might be paid for supply to rural areas to these companies, but the subsidies will be phased out as the villages become more prosperous.

 Public toilets